fit-r2lab/r2lab.inria.fr/markdown/hardware.md

 ### Raspberry Pi4 with 5G Quectel RG255C-GL

-Four 5G Quectel RedCap modules composed of a Raspberry Pi 4B device with a hat used to connect a <a href="https://www.quectel.com/product/5g-redcap-rg255c-gl-m2/"target="_blank">Quectel RM 500Q-GL</a> module using specific kits (composed of M.2/USB3 interface and 2 antennas).
+Four 5G Quectel RedCap modules composed of a Raspberry Pi 4B device with a hat used to connect a <a href="https://www.quectel.com/product/5g-redcap-rg255c-gl-m2/"target="_blank">Quectel RG255C-GL</a> module using specific kits (composed of M.2/USB3 interface and 2 antennas).
 Note that these 4 modules do not support the MBIM mode, use the QMI mode instead.